Table of Contents

 Auto Mode vs. Manual Mode: Finding the Right Balance

 Finding the balance between automatic and manual modes is crucial for beginners.
 Auto mode simplifies the process by letting the camera make decisions, while manual mode gives you complete control over settings like aperture, shutter speed, and ISO.
-Mastering manual mode takes time, but it opens up creative possibilities and a deeper understanding of photography principles.
+Mastering manual mode takes time but opens up creative possibilities and a deeper understanding of photography principles.

 Image Stabilization and Its Importance in Reducing Camera Shake